 The Air League was formed in 1909 with the goal of encouraging the UK to appreciate the importance of air superiority.
-Perhaps the most lasting achievement of the Air League in its first 30 years was to found the Air Defence Cadet Corps in 1938, which is now the Air Cadets.
-More than 100 years after it was formed, the Air League’s mission is to enhance national understanding of the importance to the UK of aviation and aerospace, and to excite young people’s interest in these areas by helping them get involved. www.airleague.co.uk
+One of the most lasting achievements of the Air League in its first 30 years was to found the Air Defence Cadet Corps in 1938, which is now the Air Cadets.
+More than 100 years after it was formed, the Air League’s mission is to enhance national understanding of the importance to the UK of aviation and aerospace, and to excite young people’s interest in these areas by helping them get involved.
+Boeing is a longstanding partner of the Air League as part of its commitment to make a positive contribution in the communities in which the company operates. www.airleague.co.uk

-Aerobility is a registered charity founded in 1993 offering disabled people, without exception, the opportunity to fly an aircraft.
-Aerobility provides ’experience of a lifetime’ trial flying lessons for as many terminally ill and disabled people as possible every year.
-Aerobility also provides advice, knowledge and advocacy for disabled people who wish to fly, and is the representative body for disabled aviation within the UK. www.aerobility.com
+Aerobility is a registered charity founded in 1993 and run largely by disabled aviators based at Blackbushe Airport, southwest of London, offering disabled people, without exception, the opportunity to fly aircraft and qualify as pilots.
+Aerobility provides "experience of a lifetime" trial flying lessons for as many terminally ill and disabled people as possible every year.
+Through the Boeing funded flying scholarships in collaboration with the Air League, approximately 50 hours of training per student are provided, including navigation, communication, weather assessment, as well as flight simulation and eventually solo flights.
+Aerobility also gives advice, knowledge and advocacy for disabled people who wish to fly and is the representative body for disabled aviation within the U.K. www.aerobility.com